-&lt;sup>17 Under Turkish law, the review process of the CMB should not exceed a maximum of 20 business days from the time the filing is complete (in practice, this is achieved in stages, with the first filing starting the process but being inevitably incomplete due to, inter alia, the reasons discussed in this section).
+23 Under Turkish law, the review process of the CMB should not exceed a maximum of 20 business days from the time the filing is complete (in practice, this is achieved in stages, with the first filing starting the process but being inevitably incomplete due to, inter alia, the reasons discussed in this section).

-&lt;sup>18 This timing problem arises regardless of whether the latest financial statements are as of year-end (and so audited) or for an interim period (and so only reviewed), though it may be more pronounced in the former context due to additional time required for auditors to complete their work.
-By way of background, Statement on Auditing Standards No. 72 provides that auditors may not give negative assurance to underwriters as to changes in specified financial statement line items as of a date 135 days (or more) subsequent to the date of the most recently audited or reviewed financials.
+24 This timing problem arises regardless of whether the latest financial statements are as of year-end (and so audited) or for an interim period (and so only reviewed), though it may be more pronounced in the former context due to additional time required for auditors to complete their work.
+By way of background, Statement on Auditing Standards No. 72 provides that auditors publication of research reports by connected and unconnected analysts.27

-&lt;sup>19 It is important to involve the auditors early on in the process of preparing for the IPO to agree on all comfort-related issues.
-Specific to the Turkish context, if the issuer's financial statements have not been audited under IFRS, explanations of any non-IFRS measures and the nearest reconciliations thereto may be necessary in the IOC and comfort letters.
+25 It is important to involve the auditors early on in the process of preparing for the IPO to agree on all comfort-related issues.

-&lt;sup>20 General market practice suggests that the CMB is amenable to such an approach, although each transaction is reviewed on a case-by-case basis.
+26 General market practice suggests that the CMB is unlikely to agree to such an approach, although each transaction is reviewed on a case-by-case basis.